graphql/graphql-spec/spec/Section 3 -- Type System.md

 2. The member types of a Union type must all be Object base types; Scalar, Interface and Union types must not be member types of a Union.
 Similarly, wrapping types must not be member types of a Union.
-3. An union type may declare that it implements one or more unique interfaces.
+3. A union type may declare that it implements one or more unique interfaces.
 4. Each member of a union must be a super-set of all union-implemented
    interfaces:
    1. Let this union type be {implementingType}.